microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Create or use the same Resource group as Azure SQL.
 Enter **Workspace name**, choose the same Location as Azure SQL.
 Click Create.
    * Once the deployment is complete, Click on **Launch Workspace**.
    * Click Clusters on the left and **Create Cluster**, default settings should be ok.
 Make sure **Terminate** is enabled.
    * Click Workspace on the left.
 Click on down-arrow next to Workspace and **Import**.
-Download [Databricks Notebook](./fhirhackdatabrickstemplate.dbc) and Upload or Browse and click Import. **NOTE:** This notebook has code for all files that will be created in all challenges.
-If you are doing this challenge before completing all challenges, you won't have all .ndjson files in the Export Container. **Comment** out the code for the files that don't exist and **uncomment** when you complete all challenges.
+Download [Databricks Notebook](./fhirhackdatabrickstemplate.dbc) and Upload or Browse and click Import.    **NOTE:** This notebook has code for all data that will be loaded in all challenges.
+If you are doing this challenge before completing all challenges, you won't have all data (.ndjson files) in the Export Container. **Comment** out the code for the files that don't exist and **uncomment** when you complete all challenges.
+You might also need to tweak the [SQL DDL Script](./SQL%20DDL%20Script.txt) that you ran above.
    * Search for **<** and
       * Update **storage account name, storage account key** in **Cmd 3**
       * Update **container name** in **Cmd 7** from the Step above